One of the most important things winning candidates do is successfully define themselves to the voters.

 Resist this impulse at all cost.

-Most voters don’t want to know everything about you and where you stand on every issue.
+Most voters don’t want to know everything about you and where you stand on every issue

 They only want to know enough about you and where you stand on important issues to feel comfortable enough giving you their vote.

-That’s why I’m a huge proponent of candidates having a Three Point Plan.
+That’s why I’m a huge proponent of candidates having a Three-Point Plan.

-I’ve done comparison pieces with as few as three comparison topics and even with only one comparison topic — when that one contrasting issue was enough to sway the majority of voters to my candidate.
+I’ve done candidate comparison with as few as three comparison topics and even with only one comparison topic — when that one contrasting issue was enough to sway the majority of voters to my candidate.

 6. Keep the issue statements as short as possible